What I Will Work For

 • Make values-based decisions about spending, which includes making sure that investments benefit all people, rather than a select few.

-What have I done in my first term to demonstrate this?
+What have I done to demonstrate this?

 • Posting regularly via social media and recording monthly videos outlining Council business and meetings.

-• Ensured pool fees did not increase for Community Service Card holders
+• Ensured pool fees did not increase for Community Service Card holders in 2021, worked with Community Board members to reduce Community Pool fees in 2024.

 Environment

-Protect our environment from the pressures of climate change and waste, and facilitate regeneration for our children and grandchildren.
+Protect our environment from the pressures of climate and waste, and facilitate regeneration for our children and grandchildren.

 • Create policies and infrastructure that support people to reduce household and transport emissions

-What have I done in my first term to demonstrate this?
+What have I done to demonstrate this?

 • Championed the purchase of land in Kōhanga Moa Inglewood for a conservation initiative and restoration of wetlands.